sinatra/sinatra-recipes/README.md

 To get started you should clone the repository from github:

-    git clone git://github.com/sinatra/sinatra-book-contrib.git
+    git clone git://github.com/sinatra/sinatra-recipes.git

-Now once you `cd` into `sinatra-book-contrib` you should see a few things.
+Now once you `cd` into `sinatra-recipes` you should see a few things.

 First you should take note of the application files: